billylin57/billylin57.github.io/_pages/cv.md

 Top Skills
 ======
-* Java 1
+* Java
-* Python 2
+* Python
-  * NumPy 2.1
+  * NumPy
-  * Pandas 2.2
+  * Pandas
-  * PyTorch 2.3
+  * PyTorch
-* Git 3
+* Git
+* Public Speaking and Communication
+* Leadership
-* Business Partnerships 4
+* Business Partnerships
-* Communication 5

 Service and leadership
 ======
-* Vice President of Business Partnerships at Berkeley Model United Nations
+* Spring 2019 - Present: Vice President of Business Partnerships at Berkeley Model United Nations
+  * University of California, Berkeley
   * Manage the business partnerships of the 90 person club that holds an annual conference with over 2000 attendees
   * Communicate frequently with Marriott Hotels, Pronto Transporation, National Council on U.S.-Arab Relations, United Airlines, and more to manage conference duties and discounts for our delegates